MatthewCroughan/nixinate/README.md

   built a lot of the paths from the previous deployment.
 However, if the remote has a slow upload bandwidth, this would not be a good idea to enable.

+- `reboot` *`bool`*

+  Whether to reboot the remote host if a newer kernel is available.
+Defaults to false.

 # Project Principles

 * No Premature Optimization: Make it work, then optimize it later if the